tandlt2016/tandlt2016.github.io/friends.md

                       <div class="caption">
                         <h3>Elena Cohen</h3>
                         <h4>Officiant</h4>
                         <p>Elena and I are much more than college sophomore roommates.
 I have known this girl since Kindergarten.
 Our families vacation together to Maine, and our parents have a friendship of their own.
-We are different in our beliefs and our likes and dislikes, and yet I probably know Elena better than most people would believe.
-Our friendship is childlike and still innocent.
+We are different in many ways, and yet I probably know Elena better than most people would believe.
+Our friendship is at times childlike.
 Due to this, we have had to work harder for a friendship later in our life.
 We both have grown, and each have our own way of interacting with one another.
-Yet, there are just a few people I truly love, and Elena is one of those people.
+Yet, There are just a few people I truly love, and Elena is one of those people.
 I would bet if we took a couple’s test about how well we know one another, we could dominate.
 I am so happy Elena will be officially the one to marry me.</p>
                         </div>
                         <img class="party-modal" src="{{site.url}}/img/Elena2.jpg">
                 </div>